CGJennings/se3docs/docs/um-context-bar.md

 ## Hiding or collapsing the context bar

-You can toggle whether the context bar is visible using the **View|Context Bar** [menu item](um-menu-bar.md).
+You can toggle whether the context bar is visible using the **View/Context Bar** [menu item](um-menu-bar.md).
 Alternatively, you can *collapse* the bar to momentarily get it out of your way.
 Clicking on the small button at the left edge of the bar, marked with a minus (-) symbol will collapse the bar.
 Clicking it again, now marked with a plus (+) symbol, will expand it back to full size.
 Pressing **Shift+Esc** while using the control that the bar is over will also collapse and expand the bar.

 ## Customizing the buttons